 If you are a Bates faculty member and you are interested in including a project in the community in one of your courses, we invite you to schedule an initial consultation with a member of our Community-Engaged Learning team.
-Ellen Alcorn coordinates projects that have an education focus and connections to local schools and youth-serving organizations; Sam Boss coordinates projects in multiple disciplines with community partners that are working to address a wide range of social and environmental issues in Lewiston-Auburn and the wider world.
+Ellen Alcorn coordinates projects that have an education focus and connections to local schools and youth-serving organizations; Morgan Kinney coordinates projects in multiple disciplines with community partners that are working to address a wide range of social and environmental issues in Lewiston-Auburn and the wider world.
 If you are uncertain whom to contact and what types of projects you wish to pursue, please reach out to Harward Center Director Darby Ray, who can direct your inquiry and help you to set up a brainstorming meeting.
 You can look for ideas and learn about the work of our many publicly-engaged faculty members here.

 In addition to one-on-one consultations, we also offer faculty development in the following ways: